nethminibotcalm/toy-blockchain/README.md

 # Toy Blockchain and Ledger Simulator

-A command-line blockchain simulator built in **Go 1.22+** as part of a Software Engineering Internship assessment.
+A command-line blockchain simulator developed using **Go 1.22+** as part of a Software Engineering Internship assessment.

-This project demonstrates the core concepts of blockchain technology, including block creation, SHA-256 hashing, Proof of Work mining, transaction validation, ledger management, blockchain validation, persistence, and testing.
+This project demonstrates the core concepts of blockchain technology including block creation, SHA-256 hashing, Proof of Work mining, transaction validation, ledger management, blockchain validation, persistence, and testing.

 ---